lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 The U.S. follows the generally accepted public international law doctrine of sovereign immunity: one sovereign government does not have the power to tax another sovereign government.
 This has been codified into law by way of provisions in the <abbr>IRC</abbr>, primarily section 892 and the regulations made pursuant to this section.

-By default, even without the provisions of <abbr>IRC</abbr> section 892, foreign sovereigns would be treated as foreign corporations and be entitled to exemption from taxes on U.S. sourced capital gains.
+By default, foreign sovereigns are be treated as foreign corporations<sup><a href="#fn25" id="fref25">25</a></sup> and be entitled to exemption from taxes on U.S. sourced capital gains.
 They would also be subject to the 30% withholding tax on <abbr>FDAP</abbr> income.

-<abbr>IRC</abbr> section 892 takes this one step further, exempting foreign governments and their controlled entities (i.e. wholly-owned sovereign wealth funds) from U.S. federal income taxes on investment income<sup><a href="#fn25" id="fref25">25</a></sup>.
+<abbr>IRC</abbr> section 892 takes this one step further, exempting foreign governments and their controlled entities (i.e. wholly-owned sovereign wealth funds) from U.S. federal income taxes on investment income<sup><a href="#fn26" id="fref26">26</a></sup>.
 This essentially eliminates the 30% withholding tax on <abbr>FDAP</abbr> income for foreign governments and their controlled entities.

-That being said, to maintain their exemption from U.S. federal income taxes, foreign governments and their controlled entities must not engage in commercial activities anywhere in the world,<sup><a href="#fn26" id="fref26">26</a></sup> i.e. it must have no commercial activity income (<abbr title="Commercial Activity Income">CAI</abbr>) whatsoever.
+That being said, to maintain their exemption from U.S. federal income taxes, foreign governments and their controlled entities must not engage in commercial activities anywhere in the world,<sup><a href="#fn27" id="fref27">27</a></sup> i.e. it must have no commercial activity income (<abbr title="Commercial Activity Income">CAI</abbr>) whatsoever.
+Because of the way that <abbr>IRC</abbr> section 892 is drafted, if a foreign government or sovereign wealth fund earns any <abbr>CAI</abbr>, all its income, even investment income that would otherwise be exempt from taxes under <abbr>IRC</abbr> section 892, will be “tainted” and subject to U.S. federal income tax.

+A foreign government or sovereign wealth fund can generate <abbr>CAI</abbr> from:

+* Conducting commercial activities directly<sup><a href="#fn28" id="fref28">28</a></sup>
+* Holding—directly or indirectly—more than 50% of the total interest (by value or by voting rights) in an entity that conducts commercial activities
+* Holding—directly or indirectly—a interest that grants the foreign government or sovereign wealth fund control of an entity that conducts commercial activities

 ## Tax structuring solutions